 I don’t want anyone to have to live like that.
-It causes such anxiety and it drains your confidence knowing you are not empowered in what’s going in your closet.
-I know you hare frustrated and annoyed and I want to change that for you.
+It causes such anxiety and it drains your confidence knowing you are not empowered by what’s going on in your closet.
+I know you are frustrated and annoyed and I want to change that for you.

-Yes I am offering a FREE 30 minute consultation call so you can start the Fall season off right and go into the New Year feeling confident and secure about how you look and feel in your clothes.
+Yes, I am offering a FREE 15-minute consultation call so you can start the Fall season off right and go into the New Year feeling confident and secure about how you look and feel in your clothes.

-You can visit https://calendly.com/karaallan or https://calendly.com/markjames my business partner.
+You can visit https://calendly.com/karaallan.
 Dates are limited so book as soon as possible to secure your spot.
 Trust me, It’ll be the best thing you did for yourself.

-Meanwhile here’s a few tips to get you thinking about getting your closet together.
+Meanwhile here are a few tips to get you thinking about getting your closet together.

 The weather is changing, the leaves are falling and it’s time to do a closet check.
-I know, I know, it’s takes forever but it’s necessary.
-Before you do anymore shopping you must take an inventory of what’s in your closet.
+I know, I know, it takes forever but it’s necessary.
+Before you do any more shopping you must take an inventory of what’s in your closet.
 You don’t wear what you can’t see.
-Soooo grab a snack, a friend to keep you accountable, a glass of your favorite beverage, whatever that may be (mine is champagne), put on a little music and let’s get to work!
+Soooo grab a snack, a friend to keep you accountable, a glass of your favorite beverage, whatever that may be (mine is champagne), put on a little music, and let’s get to work!